 The bottom line is, you need to be a full-fledged software development firm, with sophisticated resources, software development skills, high-tech expertise, and experience to be a cloud-based solution provider.
 You need a reliable and robust organization that has teams of development engineers, testers, architects, designers, analysts, and support engineers who develop and maintain the product day in and day out.
 In addition, you need an organization that employs lawyers to bring subject matter expertise to every step of the design process.
 This is an area where association with technology giants like Microsoft, the involvement of sophisticated Silicon Valley venture capital firms and teams with advanced, sophisticated pedigrees really do matter!

 In summary, as with any hot industry, there are technology innovators who set the trends and others who cling to their coattails.
-As you look for a personal injury cloud-based solution, you need to very carefully filter out the noise and evaluate whether the solution presented is the “Real Legal Cloud”.
+As you look for a personal injury case management software, you need to very carefully filter out the noise and evaluate whether the solution presented is the “Real Legal Cloud”.